pannous/netbase/README.md

 as well as many custom GraphDBs.

 From simple entities to complex queries, this is by far the fastest db of its kind.

+You can *start experimenting* with the API right away at https://www.mashape.com/pannous/netbase Or host your own graph database, it is very quick to load.